Type I and type II errors: Biometrics

 The probability of type I errors is called the "false reject rate" (FRR) or false non-match rate (FNMR), while the probability of type II errors is called the "false accept rate" (FAR) or false match rate (FMR).

 If the system is designed to rarely match suspects then the probability of type II errors can be called the "false alarm rate".
 On the other hand, if the system is used for validation (and acceptance is the norm) then the FAR is a measure of system security, while the FRR measures user inconvenience level.

 Security screening

 False positives are routinely found every day in airport security screening, which are ultimately visual inspection systems.
 The installed security alarms are intended to prevent weapons being brought onto aircraft; yet they are often set to such high sensitivity that they alarm many times a day for minor items, such as keys, belt buckles, loose change, mobile phones, and tacks in shoes.

-Here, the null hypothesis is that the item is not a weapon, while the alternative hypothesis is that the item is a weapon.